-Three Shires Head – Where Three Counties Meet
+Three Shires Head Walk – Where Three Counties Meet

 I’ve been wanting to visit the charming Three Shires Head in the Peak District National Park for a long time.
 There’s just something about waterfalls, no matter how small or big, that puts a smile on my face.
 Since they make me happy I chase as many as possible.
 This picturesque waterfall is located at the meeting point of three counties in the north of England: Cheshire, Derbyshire and Staffordshire.